 • Committee Responsibilities

-The College of Arts, Sciences, and Education Curriculum Committee (CASE CC) meets six times a year from September to April.
-CASE Curriculum Committee Representatives will elect a chair and a vice chair at the first meeting of the academic year in September.
-The chair will also serve as the College representative to the University Curriculum Committee, while the vice chair serves as acting chair whenever the chair is absent.
+The College of Arts, Sciences, and Education Curriculum Committee (CASE CC) will meet five times a year from September to February.
+The CASE Curriculum Committee Representatives will elect a chair and a vice chair at the first meeting of the academic year in September.
+The chair will also serve as the College representative to the University Curriculum Committee, while the vice chair serves as acting chair whenever the chair is absent or unavailable.
 The term of a chair and vice chair is for one year from the date of appointment, usually the start of the academic year.
-Chair and Vice Chair may also represent their department as a curriculum representative, if necessary.
+The Chair and Vice Chair may also represent their department as a curriculum representative, if necessary.

 Currently, there are 13 CASE Curriculum Committee Representatives representing each department within the college.
 Representatives are chosen by the chair and/or elected by faculty of their respective departments to act as a liaison between the college and the department for all matters concerning curriculum.
 Unlike the Curriculum Chair and Vice Chair, there are no term limits for representatives.